 By Jane Barthelemy.
-In the wake of concern for preventative measures for the corona virus, many forward-thinking people are focusing on the root issue of maximizing blood oxygen.
+In the wake of concern about the corona virus, many forward-thinking people are focusing on the root issue of maximizing blood oxygen.
 In a healthy environment our cells are rich in oxygen, rejuvenated every night as we sleep.
 Optimum oxygen levels will give you more energy, enhanced brain function, and lower stress.
 You can overcome fatigue easily, you look and feel younger.
 A low oxygen environment deprives the cells of essential nutrients needed for energy to clean and rebuild.
 As a result our body fluids and blood can become dirty and toxic.
 Lack of oxygen weakens every bodily system and is the main cause of disease.
 It weakens the immune system, which can lead to viral infections, DNA mutations, pathogenic bacteria, inflammation, heart disease, toxic buildup in blood, and premature aging.

 What Causes Low Oxygen?